-Property taxes for which there is an enforceable legal claim as of January 1, but which were levied to finance fiscal year 2022 operations, are recorded as deferred inflows of resources in the fund financial statements.
+Property taxes for which there is an enforceable legal claim as of January 1, but which were levied to current fiscal year operations, are recorded as deferred inflows of resources in the fund financial statements.
 Grants and entitlements received before the eligibility requirements are met are recorded as unearned revenue in both the government-wide and fund financial statements.